O with occluded right edge to appear also as a C Open Web Components Guides Docs Blog Toggle darkmode

 • use bubbles: true if a node up the tree needs the event

-• retrain from using composed: true as it leads to event pollution
+• refrain from using composed: true as it leads to event pollution

 Events playground